alphabill-org/alphabill/docs/transactions.md

 an array of valid attributes is defined.

-A common attribute for many transaction types is *Backlink*, which links the transaction back to the previous transaction with the same unit and thus makes the order of transactions unambiguous. *Backlink* is calculated as the hash of the raw CBOR encoded bytes of the *TransactionOrder* data item.
+A common attribute for many transaction types is *Backlink*, which links a transaction back to the previous transaction with the same unit and thus makes the order of transactions unambiguous. *Backlink* is calculated as the hash of the raw CBOR encoded bytes of the *TransactionOrder* data item.
 Hash algorithm is defined by each